MCA Records: Expansion and struggles

 In 1977, MCA president Sidney Sheinberg set up the Infinity Records division, based in New York City with Ron Alexenberg as CEO.
 Alexenberg had been with the Epic division of CBS Records, now Sony Music Entertainment.
 The intention was to give MCA a stronger presence on the East Coast.
-The only big hit the Infinity label had was "Escape (The Piña Colada Song)" by Rupert Holmes, a #1 single at the end of 1979.
+The only big hit the Infinity label had was "Escape (The Piña Colada Song)" by Rupert Holmes, a number one single at the end of 1979.
 Infinity also had some success with Hot Chocolate, Spyro Gyra, New England and TKO.
-But MCA pulled the plug on Infinity after it failed to sell most of the 1 million advance copies of an album featuring Pope John Paul II in October 1979.
+But MCA pulled the plug on Infinity after it failed to sell most of the one million advance copies of an album featuring Pope John Paul II in October 1979.
 Infinity was fully absorbed by the parent company in 1980.

 In 1979, Bob Siner replaced Maitland as MCA Records president.
 Shortly afterwards, MCA acquired ABC Records along with its subsidiaries Paramount, Dunhill, Impulse!, Westminster, and Dot.
 ABC had acquired the Paramount and Dot labels when they purchased Gulf+Western's record labels and Famous Music Corp.
 Thus, MCA now controlled material once owned by Paramount Pictures, the music released by Paramount's record labels, and the pre-1950 films by Paramount as well.

 Also included in this deal were recordings controlled by ABC, including albums by Tom Petty and the Heartbreakers which were originally released by Shelter Records.
 Petty was furious about the reassignment of his contract and refused to record for MCA.
 This led to a series of lawsuits, which resulted in his bankruptcy in 1980.
 Petty and other ABC/Shelter artists eventually had their contracts transferred to the Backstreet Records label, which was distributed by MCA.
 ABC Records' independent distributors sued ABC and MCA for $1.3 million in damages for being stuck with unsold ABC recordings they could not return to MCA.
 The better selling ABC Records catalog albums were reissued on the MCA label.

 MCA distribution in Europe and Asia moved to CBS in 1979, while releases in the 1980s were self-distributed, or through WEA.
 Distribution moved to BMG during the 1990s.